 I started about 10 applications, however I only completed about 6 of said applications.
 I chose the first four (west coast) schools because they were close to my Arizona home.
 I was, however, rejected from all but one of the west coast schools.
 My undergraduate research adviser did his Post-Doc at Vanderbilt and always had fantastic things to say about it and the application was free so I decided to shoot for it.
 I chose to apply to another east-coast school because I had a summer internship there with the Biophysical Society, and I felt very inclined to go back.
 The most valuable resource to me when I was applying was hearsay from my previous research advisers.
 I often referenced the U.S. News rankings for Biosciences to pick the most competitive and renowned schools, however I look back and realize that those rankings didn’t reflect how much I enjoyed the schools that I visited.
 I was very happy with where I applied to, regardless of the rejections.
 The schools that I was invited to interview with were all supportive and made me feel like they cared about me as an individual (Vanderbilt more than the others).

-(Beth’s comments: Just like an applicant’s academic numbers don’t always reflect their true potential for research, the US News and World Report rankings are just numbers and don’t always show you the unique strengths of individual programs.
+(Beth’s comments: Just like an applicant’s academic numbers don’t always reflect their true potential for research, the US News and World Report rankings and NIH funding rankings are just numbers and don’t always show you the unique strengths of individual programs.
 US News and World Report rankings are based on the impression of the strength of a particular program from faculty who work at other institutions.
-It may be appropriate to use these rankings in general when you start your grad school search, but you owe it to yourself to find the best FIT program, not just the program that someone else “thinks” is better.)
+It may be appropriate to use these rankings in general when you start your grad school search (and I encourage you to do this), but you owe it to yourself to find the best FIT program, not just the program that someone else “thinks” is better.)

 I applied 9 programs.
 Ultimately I found these schools through a very extensive internet search.
 I first talked with mentors about what type of degree I was looking for and what schools they recommended based upon that.
 I then looked at website rankings of microbiology graduate programs such as gradschoolmatch, NCRC, and US News.
 This left me with a lot of lists that I consolidated down to the 9 based upon location and program focus.
 The final decisions though were made based on which schools had more than 3-5 professors whose research focus interested me.
 In the end I was happy with the places and am confident I covered all my bases.